How to Grow Winter Squash in the UK: From Seed to Stored Harvest

 Introduction

-The plants sprawl, the flowers are hard to miss, and if the season goes your way, you end up with solid, colourful squash that can sit in storage long after the summer crops have finished.
+Winter squash is one of those crops that makes a garden or allotment feel and look like it’s the real deal.
+The plants sprawl, the flowers are hard to miss, and if the season goes your way, you end up with colourful squash that can store long after the summer crops have finished.

 winter squash on the allotment